RAN3D/neighborhood-wrtc/README.md

 Usage examples of this module can be found [here](https://ran3d.github.io/neighborhood-wrtc/examples/simple.html) and [here](https://ran3d.github.io/neighborhood-wrtc/examples/multiple.html).
-To run the example, make sure your Web browser is [WebRTC-compatible](https://webrtc.org) and switch to console mode.
+To run the example, make sure your web browser is [WebRTC-compatible](https://webrtc.org) and switch to console mode.